farahmc/holbertonschool-low_level_programming/0x18-dynamic_libraries/README.md

   - How to use them (Linux only)
   - What are the differences between static and dynamic libraries
   - What are the advantages and drawbacks of each of them

+### 3. Let's call C functions from Python
+- Create a dynamic library that contains C functions that can be called from Python.